 This guidance is for England, Scotland and Wales

 If you are considering buying a timeshare, joining a holiday club, or reselling or exchanging your existing timeshare, it is important that you find out what your rights are under the Timeshare, Holiday Products, Resale and Exchange Contracts Regulations 2010.
 It is also important to obtain as much information as you can about the trader and the products they are selling before you sign a contract or make a payment.
-There are many rogue traders operating in the timeshare industry and they can cause serious difficulties for the unwary consumer.
+There are many rogue traders operating in the timeshare industry, which can pose significant risks for consumers who are unaware of their rights.

 Please note that the information below assumes that the agreement was signed in the UK.